 This list is not full, but I try to keep it up to date.
 Under particular topic you can find a short description of main research questions, and papers submitted or under preparation (if applicable).

-It's a hot topic in current psychology.
 My interest focuses on how some processes, typically thought to be reflexive, can be accomplished intuitively.

 I have collected some data suggesting, that: